 Plan Amendment or Termination.
 Our board of directors may amend, suspend or terminate our 2015 Plan at any time.
 To the extent required by applicable law, any amendment to our 2015 Plan will be subject to stockholder approval.
 The termination or amendment of our 2015 Plan may not affect any option previously granted under our 2015 Plan.
-As discussed above, we will terminate our 2015 Plan prior to the closing of this offering and no new awards will be granted thereunder following such termination.
+As discussed above, we terminated our 2015 Plan as of October 30, 2019 and no new awards will be granted thereunder.